 One of the popular waterfalls in New York is this collection of three huge waterfalls on the Genesee River.
 Located in Rochester, New York, the High Falls is the Genesee River Falls’ primary source.
 The other two falls are the Lower Falls and Middle Falls.

 The central vantage point to view the High Falls is the Pont De Renne Bridge.
 This is a pedestrian bridge that covers the entire Genesee River.
 Although surrounded by factories and high-rise buildings, the Genesee River Falls still has a semblance of calm.
 Visitors can enjoy taking a walk along the bridge and photographing the majestic waterfalls.

 The Lower Falls is a vast 110 feet drop located in a U-shaped gorge while Middle Falls exists as a hydroelectric dam.
 For quicker access to the Lower Falls, we recommend Driving Park Ridge.
 A closer look at the Lower Falls will require working your way down to the base of the falls via Maplewood Park.

 Ithaca Falls & Fall Creek Waterfalls

-Ithaca is famous for being GORGES and has over 150 waterfalls in a 10-mile radius!
+Ithaca is easily one of the best towns in New York and famous for being GORGES and has over 150 waterfalls in a 10-mile radius!
 If you’re into seeing as many waterfalls in New York as possible, this is a great place to start, not to mention there are tons of amazing things to do in Ithaca making it one of our favorite getaways in New York State.

 Probably the most impressive waterfall of all the waterfalls in downtown Ithaca, is the 150 foot Ithaca Falls in the heart of downtown located on Fall Creek.
 This is just one of several waterfalls along Fall Creek and the largest and most dramatic, the others can be viewed from a trail from above Ithaca Falls.